TickTeam/guide-tt/android_app/how_should_i_do_if_i_still_cant_use_premium_features_after_i_purchase_ticktick.md

-### Can’t use premium features after upgrading TickTick?
+### Can't use premium features after upgrading TickTick?

 Upon completion of your payment, normally you can enjoy the premium features.
 If not, restore TickTick, as follows.